Professional and short courses

 Who is this course for?

-Our course specialises in the type of events that often are the responsibility of professionals with broader roles such as PAs, EAs and administration professionals.
+Our events management short course specialises in the type of events that often are the responsibility of professionals with broader roles such as PAs, EAs and administration professionals.

 The course is designed for participants with no formal event-management qualifications who need practical knowledge to design, create and produce inspiring strategic corporate events as part of their wider work responsibilities.
 It is suitable for both complete novices to events and those who wish to enhance their existing knowledge and practice.